 Many graphite companies provide a 90-99%+ carbon content graphite, however they produce this through chemically bonding lower grades of graphite together.
 Natural crystalline vein graphite of the highest purity will always give the edge in performance whatever your application may be.

 Currently we mine at our flagship mine, The Queen's Mine.
-Explorations have approximated a reserve of 190,000 - 250,000 Tons in each 500 Meter sections of the Queen's Mine anomaly.
+Drilling and exploration have approximated a reserve of 850,000 Tons in each 135 Meter depth sections of the Queen's Mine anomaly.
 The mountain that the mine is situated in historically has been known as - the graphite mountain.
 The British began mining here originally but withdrew in the late 1940's due to the end of British colonialisation in Sri Lanka.

 RS Mines maintains excellent relations and collaborates closely with the, Geological Survey & Mines Bureau of Sri Lanka (GSMB).
 We extend our thanks to the GSMB for their continued support of the work that RS Mines does for the benefit of Sri Lanka and its people.

 To learn more about RS Mines', The Queen's Mine, visit the Queen's Mine web page.